md-akhi/SHDateTime-js/docs/en/index.md

 ```

 Interpretation of two-digit years
-`new SHDate()` exhibits legacy undesirable, inconsistent behavior with two-digit year values; specifically, when a n`ew SHDate()` call is given a two-digit year value, that year value does not get treated as a literal year and used as-is but instead gets interpreted as a relative offset — in some cases as an offset from the year 1900, but in other cases, as an offset from the year 2000.
+`new SHDate()` exhibits legacy undesirable, inconsistent behavior with two-digit year values; specifically, when a `new SHDate()` call is given a two-digit year value, that year value does not get treated as a literal year and used as-is but instead gets interpreted as a relative offset — in some cases as an offset from the year 1900, but in other cases, as an offset from the year 2000.

 ```js
 let date = new SHDate(1376, 11); // Sun 01 Esf 1376 00:00:00 GMT+0000 (GMT)